Home prices in Florida have declined over the past year, and that trend could continue through the rest of 2025 and into 2026.

 This report provides an updated look at real estate market trends across the state of Florida, with a general forecast extending into 2026.

-5 Things to Know About the Market in 2025
+5 Things to Know About the Market in Fall 2025

 Here are five important trends every home buyer and seller needs to know:

-- Florida home prices are down nearly 4% year over year and could keep falling through late 2025 or early 2026.
+- Florida home prices are down nearly 5% year-over-year and could keep falling into 2026.

 - Most major metro areas in Florida are seeing price declines, with small additional drops forecast for the next year.

-- Most Florida cities are currently buyer’s markets, with high inventory, slow sales, and frequent price reductions.
+- Most Florida cities are either neutral or buyer’s markets, with high inventory, slow sales, and frequent price reductions.

 - High insurance costs have reduced demand, especially in flood-prone areas, adding downward pressure on home values.

-- Many sellers are having to reduce their list prices, with Florida ranking #2 in the U.S. for price reductions last month.
+- Many sellers are having to reduce their list prices, with Florida ranking #2 in the U.S. for price reductions in recent months.

 Florida home prices have been declining for a while now, with month-to-month drops going back more than a year.

-According to Zillow, the statewide median value declined by nearly 4% from June 2024 to June 2025.
-During that same 12-month span, the national median price rose by 0.8%.
+According to Zillow, the statewide median value declined by nearly 5% from August 2024 to August 2025.
+During that same 12-month span, the national median price rose slightly by 0.3%.

 This shows that Florida is bucking the national trend.
 While many U.S. cities currently have flat or slow-rising home values, the Sunshine State continues to depreciate in value.